-- UK3 The uncertainty values presented in Table 3.1 were derived by subtracting the average activity concentration values (Bq/g) from the upper limit activity concentration (Bq/g) for combined dissolved and particulate fractions of produced water samples collected during 2006-2008.
-It should be noted in addition to the uncertainty presented in Table 3, it is estimated that between 30% (of the total dissolved activity) and 70% (of total particulate activity) of the reported discharges for Ra-226 and Ra-228 were derived from data that are below detection limits (LoD); around 90% of reported Pb-210 discharges are derived from below LoD measurements.
-This is likely to have resulted in overestimation of annual discharges reported by the UK oil and gas industry. - UK4 There is no information currently collected on the amount of Pb-210 in produced water.
-The figure for Pb-210 in produced water is derived from the analysis of Po-210 by assuming that Pb-210 and Po-210 are in secular equilibrium. - UK5 The figure for Ra-228 is determined from the reported activity of Ac-228 in EEMS on the assumption that Ac-228 and Ra-228 are in secular equilibrium. - UK6 Discharges of 0,011TBq total alpha and 0,006 TBq total beta/gamma (excluding tritium) from onshore and offshore descaling were reported to the statutory regulators during 2011. - UK7 A protocol for discharges resulting from use of acids/dissolvers is yet to be developed.
-It is understood, however, that because the use of acids and scale dissolvers is less widespread, the activity discharged is primarily due to jet washing. - UK8 No operator reported discharges of scale from decommissioning operations during 2011. - UK9 The data generally provided under this heading is the amount of the particular tracer administered.
-No operator reported carrying out tracer experiments during 2011. - UK10 The total figures given in the report are for the contributions due to produced water and activity in discharges from offshore descaling activities (for both normal and decommissioning operations, as appropriate).
+- UK4 There is no information currently collected on the amount of Pb-210 in produced water.
+The figure for Pb-210 in produced water is derived from the analysis of Po-210 by assuming that Pb-210 and Po-210 are in secular equilibrium. - UK5 The figure for Ra-228 is determined from the reported activity of Ac-228 in EEMS on the assumption that Ac-228 and Ra-228 are in secular equilibrium. - UK6 Discharges of 0,0014 TBq total alpha and 0,0009 TBq total beta/gamma (excluding tritium) from onshore descaling were reported to the statutory regulators during 2012.
+The data in the main table reflects the activity from scale only.
+In previous years, some data relating to activity in sand may have been included. - UK7 A protocol for discharges resulting from use of acids/dissolvers is yet to be developed.
+It is understood, however, that because the use of acids and scale dissolvers is less widespread, the activity discharged is primarily due to jet washing. - UK8 No operator reported discharges of scale from decommissioning operations during 2012. - UK9 The data generally provided under this heading is the amount of the particular tracer administered.
+No operator reported carrying out tracer experiments during 2012. - UK10 The total figures given in the report are for the contributions due to produced water and activity in discharges from offshore descaling activities (for both normal and decommissioning operations, as appropriate).